pattern-lab/patternlab-node/packages/docs/src/docs/pattern-stylemodifier.md

 ---

-title: Using styleModifiers | Pattern Lab
+title: Using styleModifiers
-heading: Using styleModifiers
+tags:
+  - docs
 ---

 **Important:** styleModifiers are only supported by the PHP and Node Mustache PatternEngines.
 Other template languages provide better solutions to this problem.